cweltonsmith/big-data-youtube-trends/README.md

     I used Python for MapReduce.

     Kaleb Odle:
-    I will be using Python for MapReduce.
+    I used Python for MapReduce.

     Jacob Taylor:
-    I will be using Python for MapReduce
+    I used Python for MapReduce

 #### Actual Output: